BananaAcid/PollinationsAiPS/docs/files.md

 **Note:** `-POLLINATIONSAI_API_KEY` alias: `-Key`

+**Note:** The returned Content-Type might be wrongly reported by the Pollinations API: `application/x-www-form-urlencoded` instead of `application/octet-stream` for unknown file types.

 > [!IMPORTANT]
 > On an error, you can check `$global:LASTEXITCODE` for the HTTP Status code of the last request to the PollinationsAI REST API endpoint.
 >